 Once again, the next town's church tower is visible long before the town itself.
 But from the vantage point in this photo below, more buildings were in sight.

-By 16.6 kilometers, we arrived at the outskirts of town, after crossing over the DSA-510 paved road, shown below.
+By a bit less than 16 kilometers, we arrived at the outskirts of town, after crossing over the DSA-510 paved road, shown below.
+(You can figure the center of town to be about 16 kilometers).

 There are several accommodations in Calzada de Valdunciel, but we were still interested in finding a café con leche.
 As we walked through the main street, we passed the Casa Rural Maricarmen (+34 923 31 01 01).